 How are Japanese names inspired by clouds perceived in contemporary society?

-Japanese names inspired by clouds are cherished for their poetic beauty and timeless elegance, serving as a reminder of the harmony between humanity and the natural world.
+Japanese names inspired by clouds are cherished for their poetic beauty and timeless elegance, reminding them of the harmony between humanity and the natural world.

 Do Japanese names meaning “cloud” have different connotations for males and females?